 Investigating reports of fiscal misconduct and fraud that are submitted through the University’s whistleblower hotline or other sources.

-At least annually, the CAO will submit to senior management and the Board an internal audit plan for review and approval.
+At least annually, the CAO will submit to the University President and the Board an internal audit plan for review and approval.
 The internal audit plan will consist of a work schedule as well as budget and resource requirements for the next fiscal year.
 The CAO will communicate the impact of resource limitations and significant interim changes to senior management and the Board.

 The internal audit plan will be developed based on a prioritization of the audit universe using a risk-based methodology, including input of senior management and the Board.
 The CAO will review and adjust the plan, as necessary, in response to changes in the organization’s business, risks, operations, programs, systems, senior leadership, and controls.
 Any significant deviation from the approved internal audit plan will be communicated to senior management and the Board through periodic activity reports.